 The mammals, turtles, whales, dolphins, and birds of Sayulita

-Mammals – encounters with animals will be rare, but foxes, tejones/coati (pictured), raccoons, armadillos, possums, and squirrels may be seen.
+Mammals Encounters with animals will be rare, but foxes, tejones/coati (pictured), raccoons, armadillos, opossums, skunks and squirrels may accur.

-Insects – Sayulita is surrounded by tropical jungle and has many plants and trees throughout the village and “bugs” are forever present.
+Insects Sayulita is surrounded by tropical jungle and has many plants and trees throughout the village and “bugs” are forever present.
 A clean house will keep most at bay.
 At night, light will attract moths, beetles and other flying insects.
 Suggestion - to avoid being buzzed, do not sit under or next to a lamp, or have a separate lamp with a brighter bulb elsewhere in the area.
-Some moths and beetles are large and beautifully marked; moths can have wingspans the size of a hand, and scarab and horned beetles are just a little smaller than a pack of cigarettes.
-Spiders vary from the “normal” household kind to the truly exotically colored.
+Some moths and beetles are large and beautifully marked; moths can have wingspans the size of a hand; scarab and horned beetles are just a little smaller than a pack of cigarettes.
+Spiders vary from the “normal” household variety to the truly exotically-colored.
 Black widows and tarantulas are generally not found in this part of Mexico.
-To cut down the number of mosquitoes make sure there is no standing water around the house.
+To cut down the number of mosquitoes, make sure there is no standing water around the house.
 Dawn and especially dusk are the worst times for getting bitten.

-Whales, Dolphins & Turtles - In the winter months the Humpback whales (pictured) use the protective waters of Bahia de Banderas to raise their calves.
+Whales, Dolphins & Turtles In the winter months, the Humpback whales (pictured) use the protective waters of Bahia de Banderas to raise their calves.
 It is amazing to be up close to the largest mammal on the planet.
 You can hire a boat in Sayulita, Punta de Mita, or in Vallarta for this exciting excursion.
-In the Bahia Bandera all the boats work together to make sure that you see a whale on your trip.
+In the Bahia de Banderas, all the boats work together to make sure that you see a whale on your trip.
 SEE “ACTIVITIES” “TOURS”.

 See Sayulita Fishing to learn more about the local fish species.